StevenDavid/lambda-layer-tokenization/README.md

  git clone https://github.com/anujag24/lambda-layer-tokenization.git
  ```

  Once the git repository is cloned, check the directories on the cloud9 environment.
-You should see the following structure:
+We should see the following structure:

  ![Git Cloned](images/git-clone-results.png)